Pittsburgh-NEH-Institute/eXistentializer/README.md

     - Linux users don't need my instructions here
     - [Windows Chocolatey](https://community.chocolatey.org/packages/ant) users may use `choco install ant` at Git bash shell command line

-### Instructions (draft, please do not attempt)
+### Instructions

-1. Download the `repo name` and save to the directory on your computer where you plan to create the eXist-db application.
+1. Clone the **eXistentializer** repository.
+1. Copy or put *eXistentializer.sh* in your PATH and set to executable (`chmod +x eXistentializer.sh`)
-2. Open `properties.txt` with your favorite text editor.
-Edit the configuration properties according to your requirements and save.
+1. Create an empty repository for your new app and copy or put *properties.txt* into it.
+Using a plain text editor, edit the configuration properties according to your requirements and save.
-    2a.
-Specify the target directory you where you plan to develop the application.
-3. At the command line, navigate to the `initializer` directory and run `./initializer.sh`.
+1. At the command line, navigate to your new project directory and run `eXistentializer.sh`.
+The shell script reads *properties.txt* to create the required housekeeping files.
-4. (optional) Using Git and GitHub
+1. (optional) Using Git and GitHub
     - At the command line, navigate to the target directory and run `git init` to initialize Git.
     - In GitHub, create a new *empty* repository with the same name as your target directory.
 Do not add a description, README, .gitignore, or license.
     - Once you have created the empty repository, follow the instructions under "...or push an existing repository from the command line."

-## Development patterns
-- run ant (add links?)
-- install in eXist-db using package manager
-- start syncing in VSCode (optional)
-- How to change version or status (rerun initializer or hand-edit generated configuration files)

 ## About the generated files